sjentsch/lsjDocs/_pages/Ch08_Estimation_4.rst

 ``20, 22``

 This time around, our sample is *just* large enough for us to be able to observe some variability: two observations is the bare minimum number needed for any variability to be observed!
-For our new data set, the sample mean is :math:`\bar{X}` = 21, and the sample standard deviation is *s* = 1.
+For our new data set, the sample mean is X̅ = 21, and the sample standard deviation is *s* = 1.
 What intuitions do we have about the population?
 Again, as far as the population mean goes, the best guess we can possibly make is the sample mean.
 If forced to guess we’d probably guess that the population mean cromulence is 21.
 What about the standard deviation?
 This is a little more complicated.
 The sample standard deviation is only based on two observations, and if you’re at all like me you probably have the intuition that, with only two observations we haven’t given the population “enough of a chance” to reveal its true variability to us.
 It’s not just that we suspect that the estimate is *wrong*, after all with only two observations we expect it to be wrong to some degree.
 The worry is that the error is *systematic*.
 Specifically, we suspect that the sample standard deviation is likely to be smaller than the population standard deviation.

 This intuition feels right, but it would be nice to demonstrate this somehow.
 There are in fact mathematical proofs that confirm this intuition, but unless